FarhoudFlair/Animal-Adoption-Center/README.txt

 Purpose:

     This application serves to provide a platform where clients are able to be matched with an animal from an adoption centre.
+    Staff members are able to add and edit animal information, as well as run the matching algorithm to match animals with clients.

 Compilation command: